Steve Carra: Career

-On October 10, 2021, Carra introduced House Bill 5444 also known as the "fetal heartbeat protection act."
+On October 10, 2021, Carra introduced House Bill 5444, also known as the "fetal heartbeat protection act."

 In June 2022, Carra introduced a resolution calling for the 2021 United States Capitol attack to be named as "Remembrance Day," characterizing the event as a response to "unconstitutional mandates, government intrusion and power grabs by political elitists."

+In June 2023, Carra was one of five Republicans to vote against a bill banning child marriage, joining Josh Schriver, Neil Friske, Matthew Maddock, and Angela Rigas.

+In February 2025, Carra cosponsored a resolution by Schriver to condemn same-sex marriage and the Supreme Court's 2015 Obergefell v.
+Hodges decision.